Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 - This season, the Cougars have just one ATS win in three games as a favorite of 1.5 points or more.

-- Washington State's games this year have hit the over on five of 11 set point totals (45.5%).
+- Washington State's games this year have hit the over five times in 11 opportunities (45.5%).

-- Washington State is 4-3 against the spread and 5-2 overall this season when the team records more than 21.1 points.
+- Washington State is 4-3 against the spread and 5-2 overall in games when it scores more than 21.1 points.

-- Washington State is 6-3 against the spread and 6-3 overall when the team picks up over 325.9 yards.
+- When Washington State amasses over 325.9 yards, the team is 6-3 against the spread and 6-3 overall.

 - The Cougars have 16 giveaways this season, while the Huskies have 16 takeaways .